Sangler/Canviet-Exchange/README.md

 ```

 **Summary:**
-NexTransfer is a secure, low-cost money transfer service for remittances from the US and Canada to Vietnam, leveraging fiat payments (via Stripe) and cryptocurrency (USDC via Coinbase Commerce).
-Built with the MERN stack (MongoDB, Express.js, React with Next.js, Node.js), Redis for session management and caching, and JWT for robust authentication, NexTransfer offers fast, compliant transfers targeting the Vietnamese diaspora ($18B annual remittance market).
+SVN transfer is a secure, low-cost money transfer service for remittances from the US and Canada to Vietnam, leveraging fiat payments (via Stripe) and cryptocurrency (USDC via Coinbase Commerce).
+Built with the MERN stack (MongoDB, Express.js, React with Next.js, Node.js), Redis for session management and caching, and JWT for robust authentication, SVN Transfer offers fast, compliant transfers targeting the Vietnamese diaspora ($18B annual remittance market).
 Key features include an admin dashboard for transaction management and analytics, a user-friendly transfer interface, and strong security measures compliant with fintech standards.

 ## Features